kabeleced77/windows-developer-nodejs-article-series/README.md

   * Should be installed via Node Version Manager (nvm) to allow easily switching of different Node.js versions
   * [nvm for Mac OS X and Linux](https://github.com/creationix/nvm)
   * [nvm for Windows](https://github.com/coreybutler/nvm-windows)

+## Usage

+### Part 1

+Part 1 implememnts a little calculator which can be accessed via the command line.
+To use the code from part 1, point a terminal to the `part1` folder.
+You can use the app via the following command: `node index.js operator operand1 operand2` whereas the command line parameters accept the following values:

+* `operator`: Can be `add`, `subtract`, `multiply` or `divide`.
+* `operator1`: Can be any floating point number.
+* `operator2`: Same as `operator1`